 First as a babysitter, then when I was a sophomore in high school as a worker at the local library, as a junior I worked at a doctor’s office filing papers in the summers in addition to the job at the library, and when I left for college that was just the beginning of the odd jobs I would have.

 The most I ever worked was the summer of my junior year in college, where I had a 40 hour a week unpaid internship with the Coroner’s office in my county, (ohh and by the way I had to pay over $3,000 for that as it was also worth 6 credits toward my Forensic Science major).
 I worked there 4 days a week for 10 hours a day, and in addition to the unpaid internship on Wednesday’s I worked at a local community college book store shelving books for 10 hours, and from Friday through Sunday I worked at a catering company where I catered events all weekend just to make money to get through the summer.
 It was a busy and extremely eventful summer.
 From working at crime scenes and conducting autopsies, to shelving books, to pouring wine at bridal showers I was on the go for upwards of 70 hours a week.
-But you got to hustle if you want to make big moves.
+I believe in the hustle and know that there are times where you just need to put your head down and grind, especially if you want to make big moves.

 So… when I found myself at Officer Candidate School at the end of the summer after I graduated college, I did not even know what to think about all the money I was receiving each month, it was so much more than I had ever seen.
 After I moved in with the four guys I lived with in Norfolk, one of them mentioned going to see a financial advisor and I was onboard with it.
 I wanted to know what I should be doing as far as saving money.
 We made it a family outing if you will, where we all went to talk to this guy together.
 I was the only one who decided to start investing money through this firm and to this day I am a bit torn over it.